mzywj2/Thesis-Project/README.md

 ```

-Busco will not be used in this study but its installation was required to acquire the BUSCO lineages (specifically the brassicales-obd10 lineage) that will be utilised for Compleasm Analysis.
+The BUSCO lineages that will be used in this study is the brassicales-obd10 lineage, this will also be utilised for Compleasm Analysis.

+#### Example Usage:

+` busco -i input.fasta   -o busco_output_name -l /path/to/the/busco_downloads/lineages/brassicales -m genome -c 8`

 For further detail regarding BUSCO, refer to the BUSCO GitHub Repository: https://github.com/metashot/busco.git